Complaints & Comments Policy

 Resolving the Complaint

 Every effort should be made to resolve complaints received in a timely fashion.
 When receiving a verbal complaint, staff should listen and seek to understand the complaint, and may attempt to resolve it immediately.
 Complaints received in writing should be acknowledged within 2 business days and staff should attempt to resolve the matter within 10 business days.
-Where a complaint cannot be easily resolved, it should be escalated to the relevant Director.
 If the Director cannot resolve the complaint, it will be escalated to the Executive Director & CEO (Executive Director).
 If the complaint is about the Executive Director, it will be handled by the Chair of Human Resources & Compensation Committee of the Board.
 Complainants should be kept informed of the status of their complaint.
 Every attempt should be made to resolve escalated complaints within an additional 10 business days so that all complaints are resolved within a month of having been received.

 Documenting the Complaint – It is necessary to keep a record of any complaint that involves a dispute over money as well as any complaint that cannot be resolved immediately (on the same day it is received).
-Information about such complaints must be recorded on the complaints tracking worksheet.
-Information recorded on the worksheet includes a description of the complaint, who handled it, what was done to resolve the complaint, timeframe, and a description of the resolution.
+Information about such complaints must be recorded on the complaints tracking worksheet that will be kept confidential and managed by the Manager of Visitor Services and the Director of Marketing, Sales, and Programs.
+Information recorded on the worksheet includes a description of the complaint, the complainant’s contact information, who handled the complaint, what was done to resolve the complaint, timeframe, and a description of the resolution.

-A summary of the complaints received including number and type will be reported to the Museum’s Board of Governors annually.
+A summary of the complaints received including number and type will be reported to the Museum’s Board of Governors’ Revenue Committee annually.